 Transvaginal mesh devices, which are also known as pelvic mesh devices, were intended to be implanted in the pelvic floor to treat conditions such as pelvic organ prolapse and stress urinary incontinence.
 However, tens of thousands of women have reported suffering serious side effects.
 Instead of improving women’s lives, many have reported experiencing horrific symptoms including excruciating pain.
 In some women, the mesh cut into the vaginal lining causing infections and even nerve damage.
 Others could not sit down or urinate without a catheter.

 Some patients even had to be hospitalized or stop sexual intercourse because the symptoms had become so painful and unbearable.
-The states in their action essentially accused Boston Scientific of concealing the potential risks of using the devices including chronic pain, urinary dysfunction and a new onset of incontinence.
+The states in their action essentially accused Boston Scientific of concealing the potential risks of using the devices including chronic pain, urinary dysfunction, and new onset of incontinence.
 New York Attorney General Letitia James said in a statement that Boston Scientific was putting profits before the health of people who needed care.
 Many women were put in harm’s way.

-If you or a loved one has suffered side effects as a result of getting vaginal mesh implants, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, permanent injuries, disabilities, cost of rehabilitation, pain and suffering and emotional distress.
+If you or a loved one has suffered side effects as a result of getting vaginal mesh implants, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, permanent injuries, disabilities, cost of rehabilitation, pain, and suffering, and emotional distress.
 An experienced product defect lawyer can help you better understand your legal rights and options.